NV-Manoj/SOLVER/README.md

 # SOLVER
-This is a Bqsic Frontend Project Done Using HTML and CSS
+This is a Basic Frontend Project Done Using HTML and CSS